philj404/SimpleSerialShell/README.md

 * **AdjustableBlink**
 -- lets you read and vary the blink rate of a Blink sketch.
 * **ArduinoTextInterface**
 -- lets you read and write digital and analog values to Arduino pins.
-Basically wrappers for analogRead(), analogWrite(), tone(), noTone() etc.
+Basically wrappers for setPinMode(), digitalRead(), digitalWrite(), analogRead(), analogWrite(), etc.
-It's enough to set and clear bits one at a time and see if you have an LED connected to the right pin.
+It's incomplete, but enough to set and clear bits one at a time and see if you have an LED connected to the right pin.
 * **EchoCommand** -- "echo" example.
 Sending "echo Hello World!" returns "Hello World!" on the serial monitor.
 * **IdentifyTheSketch** -- Example provides an "id?" query which reports the filename and build date of the sketch running.